 The High Priests were from the tribe of Levi.

-The High Priest came to go between God and man until Jesus turned up who died and rose again on the third day as scripture said it would happen.
+The High Priests were appointed to go between God and man until Jesus came, who died and rose again on the third day, as Scripture said would happen.

 The Priestly Garments

 39:1 From the blue, purple, and scarlet material they made finely woven garments for ministering in the Holy Place, and they made the holy garments for Aaron, just as the LORD commanded Moses.